aermosina86-sudo/fontanadelnettuno/gaps.md

 This gap is important for RDF enrichment because the connection between the main resource and its Bologna location should be easy to retrieve and interpret.
 A clearer location-based representation would reduce ambiguity and help users or automated systems distinguish the **Fontana del Nettuno in Bologna** from other resources with the same or similar name.

-## Identification of the Main Gap: Ambiguity of the Word “Fontana”
+## Gap 2 — Ambiguity of the Word “Fontana”

 On the basis of the previous SPARQL queries, we identified one main information gap related to the ambiguity of the word **“fontana.”**